 I think 2018 will be a year that marks an evolution in mobile marketing.
 With increased budgets and more focus on the medium, traffic quality will be a priority.
 Anti-fraud measures will be a must have for all parties and a shared responsibility between advertisers, publishers, networks and all involved in the ecosystem.

-For CPA this requires constant technological developments against iframing tactics, malicious app installs, device high jacking, url masking to only name a few.
+For CPA this requires constant technological developments against iframing tactics, malicious app installs, device hijacking, url masking to only name a few.

 In CPI, advertisers have moved from straight CPI to KPI based campaigns, in order to pay only for the users that truly bring them a positive ROI.
 Post install attribution and measurement will become the norm and a must have for agencies.